 The final in a series of articles detailing the four Ireland-specific Special Edition Beetles available in the early ’70s.

-The Colorado Beetle was (in the opinion of the Beetle.ie research team) Volkswagen Distributors Ltd way of telling the Irish motoring public that from here on, the Beetle was to be the economy model in the lineup.
+The Colorado Beetle was (in the opinion of the Beetle.ie research team) Volkswagen Distributors Ltd’s way of telling the Irish motoring public that from here on, the Base model Beetle was to be part of the Beetle model range.
 The all new front wheel drive, front engined, monocoque Passat was already available and the similarly designed Golf was waiting in the wings to be released upon the world as the cornerstone model.
 Realistically, the Beetle had really received all the research and development it was going to get by this stage and sadly the writing was on the wall.
-The base-spec Beetle would have to satisfy the remaining die-hard fans and economy conscious buyer from now on.
+T

 Inside, the full headcloth was replaced by a more spartan version, covering just the central rectangle of the roof, leaving the painted pillars exposed.
 The pad was removed from the dash, leaving the body colour exposed and the “safety” steering wheel was replaced with the earlier style 2-spoke version.

-Even after the Colorado Beetle heralded the introduction of a more budget-conscious alternative, the deluxe 1200 beetle would still be offered for another while.
-However, from mid 1974 onward the deluxe version was abandoned and only the base model was available.
+Even after the Colorado Beetle heralded the introduction of a more budget-conscious alternative, the Deluxe 1200 Beetle would still be offered for sale up until the end of production.

 Thanks to Robert Dunne for supplying the photos of 7376ZO